TIRES, BEARINGS, AND LIGHTS

 - Follow step-by-step instructions on how to repack your wheel bearings.

-* It is recommended that you check your bearings before and during any trips that exceed 1,000 miles or 1,600 kilometers. * Examine the electrical connector on your trailer.
+- Examine the electrical connector on your trailer.
 All prongs should be clean and secure.
-If there is any corrosion, you may use a wire brush, electrical contact cleaner and dielectric grease to maximize .conductivity
+If there is any corrosion, you may use a wire brush, electrical contact cleaner and dielectric grease to maximize conductivity.

 - If you have changed vehicles, check your new vehicle owner’s manual to ensure it is capable of towing your trailer.
 You will need to have a minimum Class 2 hitch with a 2 ball.